UKHomeOffice/aws-dsp-toolset/README.md

 ### Additions

-Along side the core tools are additional scripts that enable functionality in a central place.
+Alongside the core tools are additional scripts that enable functionality in a central place.

 * peer_vpc
 * encrypt_secrets